Dugmore Boetie: Life

-Many details of Buti's life are unclear, but what is known has been compiled by Benjamin N. Lawrence and Vusumuzi R. Kumalo in the introduction to a 2020 edition of Buti's principal work, Familiarity is the Kingdom of the Lost, or Tshotsholoza.
+Many details of Buti's life are unclear, but what is known has been compiled by Benjamin N. Lawrance and Vusumuzi R. Kumalo in the introduction to a 2020 edition of Buti's principal work, Familiarity is the Kingdom of the Lost, or Tshotsholoza.

 Buti was born between 1922 and 1926 in Sophiatown Township, a racially integrated community of White, Black, Asian and Coloured residents.
 His father, Alcott Buti, was amaHlubi and an Ethiopianist lay preacher.
 His mother, Regina, who was classified under apartheid legislation as Cape Coloured, was from a farming family with Dutch and African heritage who lived in Queenstown.
 She may have been a washerwoman.
 Buti does not appear to have been educated beyond primary school, and the defining event of his childhood was the amputation of his leg after he fell from a tree and the wound became infected.
 It appears Buti travelled widely in his youth and into his early twenties.
 It was during these years that his musical talents developed, becoming competent on the guitar, piano and piano accordion.
 He performed with bands in Johannesburg and Durban, possibly performing in Dorkay House.

 South Africa formally adopted apartheid in 1948, although Buti appears to have avoided political activities.
 He did, nonetheless, become acquainted with the anti-apartheid activist and scholar Ruth First.
 Buti's family were forcibly removed from Sophiatown in 1955, relocating first to Meadowlands and then Soweto.
 By 1958 he was living in Cape Town, possibly working as a journalist.
 At this time he was working on a novel that may have been an unpublished work called Give unto Satan and writing poetry.
 Buti fled South Africa following the Sharpeville massacre, finding his way to Dar es Salaam, Tanganyika in late 1960.
 He later returned to South Africa.

 In the early 1960s, Buti became involved in writing workshops run by Nat Nakasa, Can Themba, Nimrod Mkele and Barney Simon.
 The first result of this was a short story, "The Last Leg", which was published in 1963 in The Classic, a quarterly magazine founded by Nakasa earlier that year.

 As Buti's reputation grew, he was able to secure financial support from Simon, First and Laurens van der Post.
 This allowed Buti to begin work on a new novel, possibly Tshotsholoza, in 1964.
 By this time, he was living in Dube Township, and various claims emerged about criminal activity and imprisonments.
 Another short story was published, first in The Classic in 1965 and then in the London Magazine in October 1966.
 This was to become the first chapter for his book.

 Buti's health began to decline in 1965, and over the next year he was hospitalised repeatedly with lung cancer.
 During this period he finished the manuscript of Familiarity.
 He died at the Charles Johnson Memorial Hospital in Nquthu in November 1966.
 He was buried at Doornkop Cemetery in Soweto on 19 November 1966.